OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 These supportive water shoes for hiking have style and provide great arch support when you decide to cross some slippery rocks.

-If you are looking for something between water sandals and waterproof hiking boots, you should stick with this model.
-The Drainmaker Iv are not your regular aqua shoes for hiking, for the simple reason that they have a thicker midsole and razor siping in their rubber sole.
+If you are looking for something between water sandals and quality waterproof hiking boots, you should stick with this model.
+Drainmakers are not your regular aqua shoes for hiking, for the simple reason that they have a thicker midsole and razor siping in their rubber sole.

-These comfortable hiking sandals also combine a breathable mesh with drainage ports for fast water drainage, so you won’t experience wet feet for long.
+These comfortable hiking sandals also combine a breathable mesh with drainage holes for fast water drainage, so you won’t experience wet feet for long.

 Specs